About The Program

 Within six weeks of the application submission deadline, a panel of qualified individuals from outside Ontario Heritage and the Ontario area will review the applications and make on-site visits to select the projects to be funded.
 Ontario Heritage will officially announce the results at their Spring Potluck meeting.

-- Up to $5,000 will be available for the Historic Preservation Grant Program.
+- Up to $5,000 (collectively) will be available for the Historic Preservation Grant Program.
 The Program

 provides money and project assistance to local historic property owners for maintenance